Blood Sugar Management: Best Fruits for Diabetics to Have a Healthy Diet

 As with any foods you eat, portion sizes are important.
 However, portion sizes and counting carbohydrates with the fruits you eat are particularly important because they contain natural sugar.

 Avoid drinking fruit juices, especially juices bought from the grocery store, as they are loaded with added sugar.
 Even if you juice fruits yourself, it is still better to avoid drinking fruits because it removes the fiber that’s essential for preventing blood sugar spikes.
 Eat your fruits whole to receive their full benefits.

-Furthermore, void processed fruits and limit dry fruits, as many have added sugar.
+Furthermore, avoid processed fruits and limit dry fruits because many of those have added sugar.
 Read the labels and keep an eye out for the serving sizes and the amount of sugar it contains.
 It’s best to stick to fresh fruit in the produce section or frozen fruits.
 Frozen fruit is especially good thrown into a balanced smoothie (low in sugar, of course), which will still give you that fiber to keep you feeling full.

 Glycemic Index (GI)

 While monitoring portion sizes and counting carbohydrates are important, it is also important to keep in mind the glycemic index of the food you eat.
 The glycemic index measures how specific foods affect blood sugar levels.
 Foods that are low on the GI will increase your blood sugar levels slowly and steadily while foods that are high on the scale will increase your levels rapidly.

 Eating healthy low-GI foods will not only help you to regulate your blood sugar levels, but it may also help you lose weight and lower cholesterol levels.
 Luckily, many fruits are low on the GI.
 Most fruits are good in moderation, but watermelon should generally be avoided as it is high on the GI.